 Once settled into my bedroom space, I joined several other guys on a trip to the 7-11 for some adult beverages.
 After several hours roaming the beach and consuming beverages, I returned to my dorm room.
 I was in the kitchen preparing something to eat when one of the students sleeping in the living room space began yelling about being disturbed.
 Being tired and a little inebriated, we had a verbal jousting match until he threatened to become physical.
 At that point, I encouraged him to try.
 He came at me in a threatening way.
 I swung and hit him in the face.
 He fell to the floor unconscious.
 The next morning, I found myself in the Dean's office being assigned to a new dorm room in the same building.
 An auspicious start to my college career.

 Living in the motel on the beach was a problem in one way.
 I had paid for room and board, meaning that my meals were paid for.
 The school had a shuttle bus that ran between the motel and the campus, but the schedule was built around class schedules.
 So much of that meal ticket went unused.
 I was often left to scrounge whatever I could from the 7-11 down the street.
 The rest of my first trimester is a blur.
 During that trimester, the school purchased an apartment complex about a mile or two from the school to be used as dorms.
-The complex was built by a church that had run out of money to finish it.
-Embry-Riddle rushed to get it finished in time to begin the next trimester in January,
+The Nova Road complex was being built by a church but they had run out of money to finish it.
+Embry-Riddle bought it and rushed to get it finished in time to begin the next trimester in January,

 Academically, I was not a great student.
 But given my alcoholism, I am not surprised.
-The professors that stand are two.
+Two of my professors stand out.
 Physics I & II were taught by William Traut.
 He was an escapee from Nazi Germany and was an interesting character.
 He referred to us as "Gentlemen".
 He would say "Gentlemen, you can bring anything you want to my tests, but if you don't know Physics, you will not pass".
 I remember that he drove a small car, maybe a Dotson, and he was very big on efficiency.
 He would not roar up on a Stop sign and put on the brakes because that was a waste of energy.
 He would take his foot off the gas and coast into the stop sign.
-I remember one class session where were discussing friction.
+I remember one class session when we were discussing friction.
 The classroom was an amphitheater type room with seats rising on a slope from the blackboards.
-There was a platform on which he lectured from.
+There was a platform in front that he lectured from.
 In this particular class, there was a lab cart on wheels sitting on the platform.
 Mr Traut is talking about the importance of friction.
 He stood there pretending to push the lab cart but sliding his feet.
 He explained "Gentlemen, without friction, you can not move the cart.
 Ah, but Gentlemen, with friction"... and he proceeded to push the cart right off the platform.
 Mr Traut was correct, if you did not know Physics, you did not pass his tests.
 I learned a lot of Physics from Mr. Traut.

 Roger Campbell was a Humanities professor.
 I took several classes with him, including Religions of Man and Philosophy.
+He used to sit cross-legged,on a table in the front of the classroom and speak to his class.
+He would often reach over his head with his left arm to scratch his right ear.
 He was an unassuming bald man who did not tolerate lack of interest in his classes.
-He used to sit cross-legged,on a table in the front of the classroom and speak to his class.
-He would often reach over his head with his with his left arm to scratch his right ear.
+If you did not want to participate or pay attention, then he would ask you to leave.